bhartiy/learnsellacious/pages/12.categories/03.seller-commission/default.md

 We have seller commission field to mamage seller comission from the category i.e. by seller/product category.
 To add the seller comission, you can add either from seller category or from product category.

-1. Go to the left menu-> Categories
+1. Go to the left menu-> Categories.
 2. Open the seller category and click on seller attributes tab.
 ![](Screen%20Shot%202020-08-04%20at%2012.16.19%20PM.png)